-The Tensoku Ryu Jo Kata were developed to provide a practice vehicle for fundamental Jo weapon handling skills development.
+The Tensoku Ryu Jo Kata series was developed to provide a practice vehicle for fundamental Jo weapon handling skills development.
 The various Kata focus on basic handling, Uke, Atemi, weapon transition, and Nage skills and methods.

 There are a total of five Kata in the Tensoku Ryu Jo Kata series.
 These Kata have the following characteristics.